- Sleep Products

 It also depends on whether the patient has other conditions that may require medications.
 Scientific studies set up to compare CBT with medicine tend to exclude people with depression, apnea, and recent use of hypnotic medicines.
 There may be other factors that the doctor has to keep in mind when advising on an insomnia treatment.

-Insomnia becomes more common with age as the brain’s mechanisms for falling asleep and staying asleep become less robust.
+Insomnia becomes more common with age as as our routines change, we have less external anchors for our wake and sleep cycles.
 In addition, some people have an in-born tendency to be “hyper-alert”, and have greater difficulty sleeping regardless of age.
-These people are in some sense natural insomniacs.
+These people are more likely to develop insomnia.
 Even in some insomniacs who do require supplemental medication for sleep, CBT can provide the best template upon which these can be effective.
 CBT has been shown in controlled studies to be effective.
 Cognitive Behavioral Therapy also can identify concurrent problems with depression, anxiety, and other physical problems that may need separate attention through other measures.
 If other conditions do exist, these will need to be addressed concurrently.
 In this regard, CBT offers the most comprehensive approach to date for addressing insomnia long term by providing a foundation of knowledge and direction for behavior that enables the insomniac to maintain good quality sleep.
 Indeed, practitioners sometimes CBT to alleviate insomnia with the ulterior goal of treating depression.

 A meta study (study of other studies) published in the journal Sleep found that behavioral techniques have been effective in alleviating insomnia in patients who do not use drugs, and in facilitating tapering off of drug use in long-term hypnotic users.
 Of course the studies considered were ones that had professionals applying CBT in controlled situations.